List of Bangladeshi submissions for the Academy Award for Best International Feature Film

 Bangladesh has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 2002.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 It was not created until the 1956 Academy Awards, in which a competitive Academy Award of Merit, known as the Best Foreign Language Film Award, was created for non-English speaking films, and has been given annually since.
 The Bangladeshi nominee is decided annually by the Bangladesh Federation of Film Societies.
 All Bangladeshi submissions were filmed in Bengali.

-As of 2025, Bangladesh has submitted twenty-one films, but none of them were nominated.
+As of 2026, Bangladesh has submitted twenty-two films, but none of them were nominated.

 Submissions

-Tareque Masud was the first director to represent Bangladesh in this competition.
+Tareque Masud was the first filmmaker to represent Bangladesh in the category.

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.
-Below is a list of the films that have been submitted by Bangladesh for review by the academy for the award by year and the respective Academy Awards ceremony.

 All but one of the Bangladeshi submissions since 2005 have been produced by Impress Telefilm Limited film studio, based in the capital Dhaka, and there was a lot of cast crossover between the films.
 Actors Fazlur Rahman Babu, Jayanta Chattopadhyay and Shahidul Islam Sachchu, as well as actress Rokeya Prachi each had leading roles in three out of the six submitted films, including Britter Baire in which all four co-starred.